 He is currently an Associate lecturer at Central St Martins College of Art and Design, and was part of the course team that created the innovative 'Creative Practice in Narrative Environments'.
 He is a visiting lecturer at University College Worcester where he lectures on Museum Studies and lectures on public history at the summer International School at Westminster University.
 He has been a honorary lecturer at University College, London,

 Demonstrating 19th Century Surgery at the Old Operating Theatre Museum

 Kevin and road scholar travellers

-Kevin Flude has lectured on the history and archaeology of London since 1982 for the LSE road scholar programme at Rosebery Hall.
-In 1992 he became Course Director and has continued organising courses for elderhostel (now renamed road scholar).
+Kevin Flude lectured on the history and archaeology of London from 1982 for the LSE Elderhostel programme at Rosebery Hall.
+In 1992 he became Course Director and has continued organising courses for Road Scholar ( renamed from Elderhostel).